sogou/workflow/docs/en/faq.md

 $ make KAFKA=y
 ~~~

-In addition, you can use make DEBUG=y to compile the debug version.
+In addition, you can use ``make DEBUG=y`` to compile the debug version.

 ### Advantages over other network engines or RPC projects

 * Simple and easy to use, with no dependences
-* Excellent performance and stability ([[benchmark](https://github.com/sogou/workflow/tree/master/benchmark))](https://github.com/sogou/workflow/tree/master/benchmark)
+* Excellent performance and stability [benchmark](https://github.com/sogou/workflow/tree/master/benchmark)
-* General protocols already implemented
+* General protocols implemented
 * Integrating communication and computing
-* Workflow management
+* Tasks flow management

 ### Advantages over other parallel computing frameworks

 * Simple to use
-* Network support
+* Network supported

 ### Features currently not supported

 * Pipeline server
-* streaming communication (supported in the foundation module; high-level interfaces to be designed)
+* streaming communication (supported in the foundation module; high-level interfaces design is required)
 * UDP server (UDP clients supported)
-* WebSocket
+* WebSocket (coming soon...)

 ### What protocols are natively supported?

-Currently we have implemented HTTP, Redis, MySQL and Kafka protocols.
+Currently we have implemented ``HTTP``, ``Redis``, ``MySQL`` and ``Kafka`` protocols.
 For Kafka, only clients are supported currently; for other protocols, client+server are supported.
-In other words, you can use the project to build proxy servers for Redis or MySQL protocols.
+In other words, you can use the project to build Redis or MySQL proxy servers.
 Kafka module is a plug-in and is not compiled by default.

 ### Why do we use callback?

 We encapsulate user behaviors with the **callback** and **process** in C++11 **std::function**.
 You should know that you are writing asynchronous programs.
 We believe that **callback** is more efficient than **future** or user-mode coroutines in the program and better at combining communication with calculation.
 Due to the convenience brought by the task encapsulation and **std::function**, the **callback** in our framework is not too cumbersome, but very simple and clear.

-### What threads do we use callback in?
+### In what thread is the callback called?

 In the project, the threads are managed by the framework.
 Except for some special cases, the thread that calls the **callback** must be one of the handler threads that handle the results of the network transmission and file IO (20 threads by default) or one of the computing threads (the total number of CPU cores by default).
-However, it is not recommended to wait for or run particularly complex calculations in the **callback**, no matter which type of threads are used.
-The waiting should be implemented with a **counter** task, which waits without occupying a thread.
-The complex calculation should be encapsulated in the calculation task.
+However, it is not recommended to wait for or run particularly complex calculations in the **callback**, no matter in which type of threads mentioned above.
+The waiting should be implemented with a **counter task**, which waits without occupying a thread.
+The complex calculation should be encapsulated in the **thread task**.

 It should be noted that all resources in the framework are allocated at runtime.
 If you do not use network communication, all communication-related threads will not be created.

-### Why is there no response after I start the task?
+### Why is there no response after I started the task?

 ~~~cpp
 int main(void)